 Who am I?

-I’ve been a teacher of Drama and English for many years.
+I’m a novelist, but for many years I was a secondary Drama and English teacher.
 Other than an enduring love affair with my Armenian-born wife Lilit, my passions include books, Australian football, the Adelaide Crows, Australian cricket, theatre, movies and wine.
 I have an adult son, Jordan.
 I live with Lilit in the Adelaide Hills, where we run a stall at the Adelaide Hills Farmers Market.
-See the Market blog page, where I have posted a selection of my blogs about sustainable food production, shopping for food and market-related issues.

 Duty of Care

-On January 31, 2017, my novella Duty of Care is to be published by Austin Macauley.
+On January 31, 2017, my novella Duty of Care was published by Austin Macauley.
 It is now registered with the UK’s main book distributors, the key booksellers Amazon (UK and US) and W.H.
 Smith and Waterstones head office, and the book database Nielsen’s.
-Before long it will be in bookshops and of course can be ordered online.

 It is a story of a modern high school in microcosm: